Seniors: The Time Is Nigh to Be Spry

 It’s never too late

-Since no recommendations have been made about exercise programs to prevent decline in quality of life in deconditioned older people, the second study looked at 160 men and women aged 65 years and older who were living in assisted care facilities.
+Since, at the time of the study, no recommendations had been made about exercise programs to prevent decline in quality of life in deconditioned older people, the second study looked at 160 men and women aged 65 years and older who were living in assisted care facilities.
 Many of the people were very out of shape and some had “neuropsychiatric” conditions such as Alzheimer’s disease, dementia, or depression.

 One of the regimens was an adapted tai chi program that took place four times per week for 30 minutes.
 Tai chi, a Chinese martial art, can help improve balance, flexibility, and strength.
 The second regimen was called a “cognition-action” program that was individually tailored to help the people complete their daily activities.
 This group met two times per week for 30 to 45 minutes.
 A control group received usual care, with no instruction in exercise.